Announcements

 • Hold at least a Bachelor’s degree in a relevant field of study;

-• Have a minimum B2 level in English and/or French;
+• Have a minimum B2 level in English.

-The scholarship is available for a variety of Master’s degree – find the full list of universities here.
+The scholarship is available for a variety of Master’s degrees online:

 If candidates have questions or would like support in their application process, they are encouraged to contact UNHCR or AFAD, our education partner.